 - Part one - computer-based multiple choice examination which is accessible around the world for applicants to access in their home countries.

 - Part two - practical objective structured clinical examination (OSCE) which will always be held in the UK.

 Rules for employers and overseas nurse applicants

-- All overseas applicants need to pass a computer-based test (CBT) and comply with all other initial requirements of the NMC overseas nursing process (including achieving level seven IELTS) to be eligible to sit the OSCE and complete their registration.
-In June 2016, the NMC issued guidance on how an overseas applicant can meet the required level of seven in the IELTS exam.
+- All overseas applicants need to pass a computer-based test (CBT) and comply with all other initial requirements of the NMC overseas nursing process (including achieving language capability requirements) to be eligible to sit the OSCE and complete their registration.
+In October 2017, the NMC issued revised guidance on how an overseas applicant can meet the required level of English language capability.

 - An individual entering the UK to take a nursing role has up to three months from the employment start date noted on the certificate of sponsorship (CoS) to sit the OSCE exam.
 During this period they can be legally employed as a pre-registration candidate.

 - Employers must ensure that before a certificate of sponsorship is applied for:

 - the individual has passed part one of the NMC test of competence

 - the individual has been issued with an offer of employment, and